firesim/firesim/docs/Golden-Gate/Bridges.rst

    fewer FPGA resources or run entirely software.

-The use of Bridges in a FireSim simulation has many analogs to doing mixed-language (verilog-C++) simulation of the same system in software.
+The use of Bridges in a FireSim simulation has many analogs to doing mixed-language (Verilog-C++) simulation of the same system in software.
 Where possible, we'll draw analogies.